Hello in this post we will give insights into the Form 24Q ie, TDS return on salary payment.

 Annexure I and Annexure-II in Form 24Q

-TDS Form 24Q contains 2 Annexures and they are Annexure I and Annexure-II.
+TDS Form 24Q contains 2 Annexures, and they are Annexure I and Annexure-II.

-Annexure I gives you details about the deductor, challans and deductees.
+Annexure I give you details about the deductor, challans and deductees.
 It also provides you with the deductee wise break up of TDS for each challan.
 Therefore, if the employer does not deduct TDS or deducts TDS at a lower rate, then they need to provide the reasons for it.

 Annexure-II gives you an overview of the employee’s total breakup of the salary, deductions to be claimed, income from other sources, and house property and overall tax liability as per the calculation.